allanwhite/contentful-mc-uploader/content/in-echo/people/23-mark-braunstein/person.md

 He earned a BS degree from MIT in 1969, an MD degree from MUSC in 1974 and completed an internship in internal medicine at Washington University in 1975.

 ----
-Keys: |
-1. Learn what’s driving the adoption of FHIR
-2. Discover what is prompting explosive interest in Braunstein’s healthcare informatics courses
-3. Get the inside scoop on what Georgia Tech students are creating with the FHIR standard and access to local clinician researchers
-4. Explore the three areas that FHIR does not currently address or solve

 ----
 Tags: technology, leadership, FHIR, HL7, education
 ----